ANDALUCÍA - SEVILLA - TABERNA MANOLO CATECA

 They also have a great variety of vino del dia (wine of the day) for €1 and a house vermouth for €1.50

-The tapas are simple and high quality, with a good selection of cheeses, mojama montadito, etc.,
+The tapas are high-quality and straightforward, with a good selection of cheeses, mojama montadito, etc.

 I am told they modernised the Urinario (toilet), which used to have saloon-style doors but has now been replaced with a full-size wooden one.
 Now, they allow women in the bars, although he just laughed when I asked where they go to the toilet!